mrvautin/myNotebook/README.md

 # myNotebook

-A cross-platform (Electron) application which can be used to take notes, edit Markdown, create blog posts, keep screenshots and be used as a general diary. `myNotebook` is built using Github's
+A cross-platform (Electron) SPA application which can be used to take notes, edit Markdown, create blog posts, keep screenshots and be used as a general diary. `myNotebook` is built using Github's
 [Electron](http://electron.atom.io/) framework that be can be run on Windows/Mac (OSX) and Linux.

+`myNotebook` can be used as an example application in using Electron to build a SPA using Angular with routing.

 ## Installation